12 faculty members transfer to emeritus status

 Malkiel has taught undergraduate courses at Princeton in macroeconomics, corporate finance and investment markets, as well as a graduate course in money and banking.
 His research primarily focused on the pricing of financial assets, and he has published in a number of research areas, including international monetary arrangements and emerging economies.

 Malkiel earned his bachelor's degree and master's in business administration from Harvard University.
 He joined the Princeton faculty in 1964, the same year he received his Ph.D. from the University.
 From 1975 to 1977 he served on the U.S. President's Council of Economic Advisers.
-He spent 1981 to 1988 as dean of the Yale University School of Management, then returned to Princeton, where he has twice chaired the Department of Economics and the Financial Research Center, a forerunner of today's Bendheim Center for Finance.
+He twice chaired Princeton's Department of Economics and the Financial Research Center, a forerunner of today's Bendheim Center for Finance.
+He spent 1981 to 1988 as dean of the Yale University School of Organization and Management before returning to Princeton.

 Piglia joined the Princeton faculty in 2001, arriving from the University of Buenos Aires in his native Argentina.
 Educated at the Universidad Nacional de La Plata, Piglia is well-known author of novels, short stories and essays whose work often grapples with the meaning of social and political processes.
 Several of his works have been adapted as films.